 Small-cap investing can be a bit scary—if you don’t know what you’re doing.
-For some people, the temptation of high returns is cancelled out by the inherent risks of investing in small, often little-known companies.
+For some people, the temptation of high returns is canceled out by the inherent risks of investing in small, often little-known companies.
 I’m here to alleviate those fears!

 To learn how to become a Cabot Small-Cap Confidential subscriber, click here.
 In the meantime, enjoy this bit of free small-cap investing advice!